ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 # Connection ID Capsule Types

-Proxy awareness of QUIC Connection IDs relies on using capsules ({{HTTP-DGRAM}}) to signal the addition and removal of Client, Target, and Virtual Target Connection IDs.
+Proxy awareness of QUIC Connection IDs relies on using capsules ({{HTTP-DGRAM}}) to signal the addition and removal of Client and Target Connection IDs.

 Note that these capsules do not register contexts.
 QUIC packets are encoded using HTTP Datagrams with the context ID set to zero as defined in